rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 15 more

 ### database
-- Used by modules: sku_production, system_config, material_writeoff, traceability, masters_common, batch_production, blending, cost_management
+- Used by modules: batch_production, blending, system_config, traceability, masters_common, sku_production, cost_management, material_writeoff
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py